mk-livepeer/bot-miner-setup/README.md

 As an alternative to the manual installation steps described above, the Livepeer B/O/T network can be installed using `docker-compose`:

 * [docker-compose setup](ubuntu/cuda-docker-compose-setup.md)

+For some basic information about running benchmarks, see [benchmarks](benchmarks.md)